-List of cognitive biases Systematic patterns of deviation from norm or rationality in judgment The loss aversion cognitive bias has been shown in monkeys Cognitive biases are systematic patterns of deviation from norm and/or rationality in judgment.
-They are often studied in psychology and behavioral economics.
+List of cognitive biases Systematic patterns of deviation from norm or rationality in judgment Cognitive biases are systematic patterns of deviation from norm and/or rationality in judgment.
+They are often studied in psychology, sociology and behavioral economics.
 Although the reality of most of these biases is confirmed by reproducible research, there are often controversies about how to classify these biases or how to explain them.
+Several theoretical causes are known for some cognitive biases, which provides a classification of biases by their common generative mechanism (such as noisy information-processing).
 Gerd Gigerenzer has criticized the framing of cognitive biases as errors in judgment, and favors interpreting them as arising from rational deviations from logical thought.
 Explanations include information-processing rules (i.e., mental shortcuts), called heuristics, that the brain uses to produce decisions or judgments.
-There are also controversies over some of these biases as to whether they count as useless or irrational, or whether they result in useful attitudes or behavior.
-Social biases See also
+Belief, decision-making and behavioral Social

 Forer effect A related and more general phenomenon is that of subjective validation.
 Subjective validation occurs when two unrelated or even random events are perceived to be related because a belief, expectation, or hypothesis demands a relationship.
 Thus people seek a correspondence between their perception of their personality and the contents of a horoscope.
 Forer's demonstration On average, the students rated its accuracy as 4.26 on a scale of 0 (very poor) to 5 (excellent).
 Only after the ratings were turned in was it revealed that each student had received an identical sketch assembled by Forer from a newsstand astrology book.
 The sketch contains statements that are vague and general enough to most people.
 In another study examining the Forer effect, students took the MMPI personality assessment and researchers evaluated their responses.
 The Forer effect is also known as the "Barnum effect".
 Repeating the study Variables influencing the effect Recent research